How Healthy Eating Unlocks a Radiant Skin

 3.3 External Hydration through Moisturizers

-While internal hydration is crucial, external hydration through moisturizers is also key to maintaining a radiant complexion.
+While internal hydration is crucial, external hydration through moisturizers is vital to maintaining a radiant complexion.
 Moisturizers create a protective barrier on the skin, preventing water loss and locking in moisture.
 Look for moisturizers that contain hydrating ingredients like hyaluronic acid, glycerin, and ceramides.
 Applying moisturizer twice daily, after cleansing and toning, will help keep your skin supple and moisturized.

 4. Foods to Include in Your Diet for a Radiant Complexion